MosesGakuhi1857/Instagram/README.md

 ## Setup and installations
 * Fork the data .
-* git clone the gallery repo.
+* git clone the instagram repo.
 * Activate a virtual environment on terminal: `source virtual/bin/activate`
 * Install all the requirements found in requirements file.
 * On your terminal run `python3.8 manage.py runserver`